lmjcbs/lmjcbs.github.io/_posts/2020-02-14-using_serializers_to_pass_data_to_the_frontend.markdown

 `$ rails new devboard-api --api`

 This generates the project normally however with a few key differences.
-Most importantly ApplicationController will inherit from ActionController::API instead of ActionController::Base and the fact that view files will no longer be generated when using scaffolding.
+Most importantly ApplicationController will inherit from ActionController::API instead of ActionController::Base and view files will no longer be generated when using scaffolding.

-Within the rails project actions within the controller now need to change how we are returning the data.
-As we will be using JavaScript for the frontend, we need to use a common ground between Ruby and JavaScript, a format that both langauges can parse and encode to - in our case that format is JSON.
+Within the rails project, actions within the controllers now need to change to reflect how we wish to pass the data to the frontend.
+As we will be using JavaScript for the frontend and Rails for the API, we need to use a common ground between Ruby and JavaScript when passing data between the two.
+Preferably a standard that both langauges can parse and encode to - in our case that's JSON.

-To implement this change we simply set the actions to return the output in JSON instead of a particular view file with the following.
+To implement this change we simply set the actions to return the data in JSON format instead of rendering a particular view file with the following.

 ```ruby
   # GET /positions